 Coarse Dried Nuts Powder – 1/2 Cup (I used mix of Cashew, Pista and Almonds)

-Grated Coconut – 1 n 1/2 Cup (I used Fresh coconut)
+Grated Coconut – 1 and 1/2 Cup (I used Fresh coconut)

 Sugar – 2 Cups